Robert Motherwell: Mature years

 In 1958–59, Motherwell was included in "The New American Painting" exhibition, initiated by the Museum of Modern Art, which traveled across Europe.
 In 1958 he and Frankenthaler spent a three-month honeymoon in Spain and France, during which he began painting with a new energy that he attributed to her influence.
 The Two Figures series he made that year shows "the brightening power of Helen's colors" on his work.

 During the 1960s, Motherwell exhibited widely in both America and Europe and in 1965 he was given a major retrospective exhibition at the Museum of Modern Art; this show subsequently traveled to Amsterdam, London, Brussels, Essen, and Turin.
 In 1962, Motherwell and Frankenthaler spent the summer at the artists' colony at Provincetown, Massachusetts, where the coastline inspired the Beside the Sea series of 64 paintings, the oil paint splashed with full force imitating the sea crashing on the shore in front of his studio.
 The 1963 untitled oil on canvas painting in the collection of the Honolulu Museum of Art exemplifies this stage in the artist's career.

-In 1964, Motherwell created a mural-sized painting entitled Dublin 1916, with Black and Tan, which is in the Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, NY.
+In 1964, Motherwell created a mural-sized painting entitled Dublin 1916, with Black and Tan, which is in the Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, N.Y.
 The size and content suggest that Motherwell intended to create a monument to heroism in the tradition of Picasso's Guernica.

 In 1965 Motherwell worked on another prominent series called the Lyric Suite, named after Alban Berg's string quartet.
 Motherwell recalled, "I went to a Japanese store to buy a toy for a friend's kid, and I saw this beautiful Japanese paper and I bought a thousand sheets.
 And I made up my mind, this was in the beginning of April 1965, that I would do the thousand sheets without correction.
 I'd make an absolute rule for myself.
 And I got to 600 in April and May, when one night my wife and I were having dinner and the telephone rang.
 And it was Kenneth Noland in Vermont saying that I should come immediately.
 And I said, 'what's happened?'
 And he said, 'David Smith's been in an accident'."
 Smith, the sculptor, was Motherwell and Frankenthaler's friend.
 The couple drove hastily to Vermont, arriving 15 minutes after Smith had died.
 Motherwell stopped work on the series.
 He said of them: "And then one year I had them all framed, and I like them very much now.
 I should also say that I half painted them and they half painted themselves.
 I'd never used rice paper before except occasionally as an element in a collage.
 And most of these were made with very small, I mean very thin lines.
 And then I would look at amazement on the floor after I'd finished.
 It would spread like spots of oil and fill all kinds of strange dimensions."